-If you are looking for a WordPress VPS hosting company these options are all worthy of your consideration, but WPX is my personal favorite, and because we like to practice what we preach, it’s where WP Dev Shed is hosted!
+If you are looking for a WordPress VPS hosting company these options are all worthy of your consideration, but WPX is my personal favorite right now.

 Best WordPress VPS Hosting Reviews

 Let’s start with a quick review of our number 1 recommendation, WPX.

 WPX is actually where we host this website!
 So you already know it’s a great service provider – we wouldn’t host this large website on a poor service after all.

 WPX is managed in the cloud, which makes them a great WordPress expert that can help you manage your websites effortlessly.

 WPX state that they are great for helping their clients move their websites to them within 24 hours and they can do this for free.